-- Review the syllabus in its entirety requesting clarification prior to beginning week 1 coursework - Obtain access to the required course materials prior to the class start date or notify the instructor of any delay no later than Tuesday of week 1 of the course - Submit course assignment questions with enough notice to receive and incorporate feedback prior to the assignment due date (see course late policy) - Possess basic skills in Microsoft Office, and have the ability to access Blackboard - Include the course ID (Ex: CORE101) on all e-mail correspondence - Check Blackboard course announcements often during the course - · Communicate with instructors and classmates in a professional and respectful manner - Substantially participate in weekly discussion/lecture (it is strongly suggested that Bb posts be prepared in a word processing software application then checked for grammar errors prior to submission) - Submit assignments via the appropriate avenue (e.g. discussion board, Bb assignment link, etc.) - Adhere to the Southwestern College Student Code of Conduct and Standards of Academic Integrity - Create and submit original work
+- Review the syllabus in its entirety requesting clarification prior to beginning week 1 coursework - Obtain access to the required course materials prior to the class start date or notify the instructor of any delay no later than Tuesday of week 1 of the course - Review and abide by the Professionalism and Academic Expectations at Professional Studies document. - Use their assigned sckans.edu email account rather than a personal email address for all communications to the instructor, per Southwestern College policy - Submit course assignment questions with enough notice to receive and incorporate feedback prior to the assignment due date (see course late policy) - Possess basic skills in Microsoft Office, and have the ability to access Blackboard - Include the course ID (Ex: CORE101) on all e-mail correspondence - Check Blackboard course announcements often during the course - Communicate with instructors and classmates in a professional and respectful manner - Substantially participate in weekly discussion/lecture (it is strongly suggested that Bb posts be prepared in a word processing software application then checked for grammar errors prior to submission) - Submit assignments via the appropriate avenue (e.g. discussion board, Bb assignment link, etc.) - Adhere to the Southwestern College Student Code of Conduct and Standards of Academic Integrity - Create and submit original work